The sun, the oceans and maritime activities matter on air warming

 The NYT article mention one further interesting aspects, namely: Waters closest to the surface have warmed significantly over the past two decades.

 The sun and water is what drives weather and climate.
 While the sun is out of reach for anthropogenic manipulation, the global water masses are not.
 Main stream climate science claims the global warming is primarily a matter of the atmosphere, while the oceans merely provide a ‘critical buffer’ (see above), That ignores that dimensions matter.
 The simple fact is that the ration between water volumes of the oceans versus atmosphere is 1000 to 1.
-Similar staggering is the difference in global average temperatures: oceans about +4°C – atmosphere about 13.7°C (56.7°F), respectively according NASA, the period 1951-1980, 14°C (57°F).
+That applies not only for the size and depth of the ocean, but also to the difference in global average temperatures; oceans about +4°C, the atmosphere about 13.7°C (56.7°F), respectively according NASA, the period 1951-1980, 14°C (57°F)..
 Latter are collected by around 6’000 stations with many ten-thousand observations daily since the 20th Century, while available ocean data comprise only a very, very tiny fraction of those numbers.
 Whether it is possible to make an assertion about the warming of the entire oceans should be doubted.

 Over longer periods of time, for example the period since the end of the Little Ice Age (about 1850), the temperature observation of the sea surface, and a layer of dozen of meters if not hundreds of meters, may lead to convincing conclusions.
 This has been done and there is evidently a warming, see Figure 1.
 This inevitable leads to the question, is this due to sun ray, a warming atmosphere or another human activity?